loopbackio/loopback-next/docs/site/Inside-Loopback-Application.md

 Developers typically create server-side "handler functions" for each route as remote methods.
-In LoopBack, remote methods are defined in [controller classes](https://loopback.io/doc/en/lb4/Controllers.html#routing-to-controllers) and configured as API endpoints with api `decorators`.
+In LoopBack, remote methods are defined in [controller classes](https://loopback.io/doc/en/lb4/Controllers.html#routing-to-controllers) and configured as API endpoints with API `decorators`.

-> LoopBack has built-in decorators to indicate api specification and the
+> LoopBack has built-in decorators to indicate API specification and the
 > expected arguments for the remote method.

 For example,